book page

 Reviewer avatar

-If you enjoyed Data Mining and Machine Learning Essentials, this one scratches a similar itch—especially around week and momentum.
+If you enjoyed Contacts and Constraints (Paperback), this one scratches a similar itch—especially around absurdity and momentum.

 Reviewer avatar